Marketcloud/marketcloud-swift-sdk/README.md

 ___________________________________________________________________________________________________________________________

 ####Additional Info
-In order to develop your app you must add these lines into your Info.plist (before the last </dict></plist>)
+In order to develop your app you must add these lines into your Info.plist

     <key>NSAppTransportSecurity</key>
     <dict>